amitesh786/ConvertPDF/README.md

 # JPG/PNG/HEIC to PDF Converter
-A simple and fast web app to convert JPG, JPEG, PNG, or HEIC images into a single PDF — all on the client side using JavaScript and PDF-Lib.
+A simple and fast web app to convert `JPG, JPEG, PNG, or HEIC` images into a `single PDF` — all on the client side using `JavaScript` and `PDF-Lib`.

 ## Table of Contents